 The following campaign, 2013/14, was even better as the club again finished runners-up to TNS in the WPL, closing the gap by eight points on the previous season and remaining undefeated against the champions in four league meetings.
 Airbus finished 11 points clear of the third-placed club Carmarthen Town, securing another Europa League appearance with three league games remaining.

 In May 2014, it was announced that the pitch at the Hollingsworth Group Stadium would be converted to synthetic 3G in the close season with the assistance of grants from the FAW and the Broughton Wings Sports & Social Club.

 A third European appearance came 12 months later when the Wingmakers finished third in the League and faced NK Lokomotive of Croatia, losing 5-3 on aggregate but doing well to draw the away leg 2-2 in Zagreb.

 The club was unable to repeat its league performance in 2015/16, finishing in sixth place, but again came close to European qualification, losing 1-0 to neighbours Connah's Quay in the play-off final.
 Airbus also reached the Welsh Cup final for the first time in the club's history, losing 2-0 to TNS at Wrexham's Racecourse Ground.

 Youngster James Murphy was voted the Welsh Premier young player of the season at the end of the campaign, with striker Tony Gray nominated for the player of the season award.

-In August 2016, the club parted company with Andy Preece by mutual consent and his assistant for the previous 12 months, former player Andrew Thomas, was handed the managerial reins.
+In August 2016, the club parted company with Andy Preece by mutual consent and his assistant, former player Andrew Thomas, was handed the managerial reins.